SungHo3268/SCRIPT/README.md

 # SCRIPT: A Subcharacter Compositional Representation Injection Module for Korean Pre-Trained Language Models

-SCRIPT is a lightweight, plug-and-play module that injects Korean subcharacter compositional information into pre-trained language models without modifying their original architectures.
+SCRIPT is a lightweight, plug-and-play module that injects Korean subcharacter compositional knowledge into pre-trained language models without modifying their original architectures and from scratch pre-training.

 <br/>